Lattice (order): Properties of lattices

 We now introduce a number of important properties that lead to interesting special classes of lattices.
 One, boundedness, has already been discussed.

 Completeness

 A poset is called a complete lattice if all its subsets have both a join and a meet.
 In particular, every complete lattice is a bounded lattice.
 While bounded lattice homomorphisms in general preserve only finite joins and meets, complete lattice homomorphisms are required to preserve arbitrary joins and meets.

 Every poset that is a complete semilattice is also a complete lattice.
 Related to this result is the interesting phenomenon that there are various competing notions of homomorphism for this class of posets, depending on whether they are seen as complete lattices, complete join-semilattices, complete meet-semilattices, or as join-complete or meet-complete lattices.

-Note that "partial lattice" is not the opposite of "complete lattice" – rather, "partial lattice", "lattice", and "complete lattice" are increasingly restrictive definitions.
+"Partial lattice" is not the opposite of "complete lattice" – rather, "partial lattice", "lattice", and "complete lattice" are increasingly restrictive definitions.